knighton/treeflags/README.md

 ### 1. Overview

-- Treeflags is an extremely simple wrapper over python argparse.
+- Treeflags is a fanatically simple wrapper over python argparse.

 - Bare minimum of features, with minimal boilerplate -- cleaner and faster?